PatrickConboy/World-of-Warcraft-API/README.md

 /role -- TODO: this path returns list of playable roles in the game /role/<roleName> -- TODO: this path returns info on a specific role

-TODO: We should try to implement some relationships/foreign_keys for some of this.
-Need to
-      figure out where we can use those in our database.